 If you don’t love the quietness and looking for more fun and water sports activities, then best to explore Bikini and Water Sports Beach on the Maafushi Island.

 Read More: Best Beaches in the Maldives

 Jet Skiing is one of the fun water sports in turquoise waters of the Maldives.
 Now you can see there is no way to get bored when you’re in the Maldives.
-I loved the beauty of Indian Ocean during my 30 minutes Jet Skiing in the Hulhumale Island.
-Some other popular water sports in the Maldives are surfing, parasailing, water skiing, and paddle boarding.
+I loved the beauty of the Indian Ocean during my 30 minutes Jet Skiing in the Hulhumale Island.
+Some other mind-blowing water sports in the Maldives are surfing, parasailing, water skiing, and paddle boarding.

-Biking can also be a fun if you’re on the Hulhumale Island.
+Biking can also be fun if you’re on the Hulhumale Island.
 Being alone I was able to go for a bike ride with the help of one local.
 You can say this is one of the perks of solo traveling.
 Hulhumale is the beautiful manmade island in the North Male Atoll.
 The road which leads to Hulhumale Ferry Terminal is too beautiful.
-Though biking is interesting here but renting not allowed for tourists.
+Biking is interesting here but renting not allowed for tourists.
 You can hire a bike in the Addu Atoll to explore islands.
 Cycling is also cool in the Maldives and offered by many resorts for tourists.